 1. Can you tell us a little bit about yourself?

-2. How did you end up joining Lucille Roberts?
+2. How did you end up being a manager at Lucille Roberts?

-3. What are some personal fitness goals you have and how do you achieve them?
+3. What are some personal fitness goals you have?

-4. What is the best thing about Lucille Roberts?
+4. What do you think is the best thing about Lucille Roberts?

-5. What advice do you have for women who are trying to tone up and meet their fitness goals?
+5. What advice do you have for women who are trying to lose weight and meet their fitness goals?